-There's a little black spot on the sun today It's the same old thing as yesterday There's a black hat caught in the high tree top There's a flag pole rag and the wind won't stop I have stood here before inside the pouring rain With the world turning circles running 'round my brain I guess I'm always hoping that you'll end this reign But it's my destiny to be the king of pain
+There's a little black spot on the sun today It's the same old thing as yesterday There's a black hat caught in a high tree top There's a flag pole rag and the wind won't stop I have stood here before inside the pouring rain With the world turning circles running 'round my brain I guess I'm always hoping that you'll end this reign But it's my destiny to be the king of pain

 There's a little black spot on the sun today, that's my soul up there It's the same old thing as yesterday, that's my soul up there There's a black hat caught in a high tree top, that's my soul up there There's a flag pole rag and the wind won't stop, that's my soul up there I have stood here before inside the pouring rain With the world turning circles running 'round my brain I guess I'm always hoping that you'll end this reign But it's my destiny to be the king of pain